the-butcher/COVID19-SEIR/README.md

 * no knowledge about how positive Antigen Tests reflect in subsequent PCT positivity rate

 #### Issues
-* acceptModification is called 3 times
+* acceptModification is called multiple times -> check for performance and streamline
+* checkpoints in the model for faster processing (could have some points where there is a calibrated set of strains and a continuable model state)
+  * processing must reach back to the previous unchanged modification

-* proper blending of corrections in ModificationResolverContact
+* ~~proper blending of corrections in ModificationResolverContact~~
 * consider corrections when calculating category ratio in ModificationContact
 * interpolated test rate gives above min and below max
 * wiki on github